CloseClose

 Risk of developing breast cancer can be reduced by eating a healthy diet, moderate exercise and diagnostic testing.

 Breast cancer is the most common type of cancer in women.
 According to the CDC, more than 220,000 women and over 2,000 men were diagnosed with breast cancer in 2012.
 Of those diagnosed, 41,150 women and 405 men died from the disease.
 Lifestyle changes and diagnostic tools can help to decrease your risk of breast cancer.
-Doing breast self-exams, maintaining a healthy body weight, exercising moderately and visiting your physician annually can help decrease your risk.
+Doing breast self-exams, maintaining a healthy body weight, exercising moderately, and visiting your physician annually can help reduce your risk.

 A healthy body begins with a healthy body weight.
 Those who are overweight or obese are at an increased risk of developing breast cancer.
 Research has shown that those who gain weight after menopause are at an even greater risk of developing breast cancer.
 For this reason, it is important to eat a sensible diet and get moderate exercise.